hemasaivelagalet/ml_project2/README.md

-Student Performance Prediction Model
+Student Performance Prediction Model 🎓📊

-Project Overview
+Objective

-The Student Performance Prediction Model is a machine learning project aimed at predicting students' academic performance (e.g., final grades) based on various features such as attendance, study habits, and socio-economic factors.
-This project utilizes the Student Performance Dataset from the UCI Machine Learning Repository and implements a Random Forest Regressor to make predictions.
+The goal of this project is to develop a machine learning model that predicts students' academic performance (e.g., final grades) based on various factors such as attendance, study habits, and socio-economic background.

-Key Features

-Predict students' final grades based on input features.

-Analyze the importance of factors like attendance, study time, and family background.

-Perform exploratory data analysis (EDA) to understand feature correlations and grade distributions.

-Evaluate the model's performance using metrics like Mean Squared Error (MSE) and R2 Score.

-Visualize feature importance for better interpretability.

 Dataset

+The dataset used in this project is the Student Performance Dataset from the UCI Machine Learning Repository.
+It contains data on students' academic and demographic factors.

-Source: UCI Machine Learning Repository - Student Performance Dataset
+    Dataset Link: UCI Student Performance Dataset

-Attributes:
+    Key Features:

-Demographics: Gender, age, parent's job, family size.
+        Demographic: Gender, age, parental education, family size.

-Academic Factors: Past grades, study time, failures, school support.

-Behavioral Factors: Absences, free time, extracurricular activities.
+        Behavioral: Attendance, study time, free time, extracurricular activities.
+        Institutional: Past grades, school support.

-Target Variable: G3 (final grade).
+    Target Variable: G3 (Final Grade).

 Project Workflow

-1. Data Preprocessing
+    Data Loading:

-Load the dataset.
+        Load the dataset from a .csv file.
+        Preview the structure and clean the data.

+    Preprocessing:
         Encode categorical variables using one-hot encoding.
         Split data into training and testing sets.

-2. Exploratory Data Analysis (EDA)
+    Exploratory Data Analysis (EDA):

-Correlation heatmap to identify relationships between features and the target variable.
+        Analyze correlations between features and the final grade.

-Visualize the distribution of final grades.
+        Visualize the grade distribution.

-3. Model Training
+    Model Training:

-Use Random Forest Regressor as the predictive model.
+        Train a Random Forest Regressor to predict final grades.

-Train the model using the training dataset.

-4. Model Evaluation
+    Model Evaluation:

-Evaluate the model using:

-Mean Squared Error (MSE)
+        Evaluate the model using Mean Squared Error (MSE) and R2 Score.

-R2 Score

-Analyze the model's feature importance.
+    Feature Importance:
+        Analyze which features contribute the most to the prediction.

 Installation

-Prerequisites

-Ensure you have Python installed along with the following libraries:

-pandas

-numpy

-matplotlib

-seaborn

-scikit-learn

-Install Dependencies
+To run this project, follow the steps below:

+    Clone this repository or download the project files.
+    Install the required Python libraries:

     pip install pandas numpy matplotlib seaborn scikit-learn

-Download the Dataset

-Download the student-mat.csv file from the dataset link and save it in the same directory as the project script.
+    Download the Student Performance Dataset and save it as student-mat.csv in the project directory.

-Running the Project

-Save the project script as student_performance.py.
+Usage

     Run the script:

     python student_performance.py

-Outputs

-Correlation Heatmap: Visualizes relationships between features and final grades.
+    Outputs:
+        Correlation heatmap of features.

-Grade Distribution Plot: Displays the distribution of students' grades.
+        Distribution of final grades.
+        Model evaluation metrics (MSE, R2).
+        Feature importance plot.

+Results

-Model Metrics:
+    Model Performance:

-Mean Squared Error (MSE)
+        Mean Squared Error: Displayed during execution

-R2 Score

-Feature Importance Plot: Highlights which factors contribute most to grade predictions.
+        R2 Score: Displayed during execution